Update: Next Fort Toulouse - Fort Jackson frontier days are on November 1-4, 2017 - Mark your calendar.

-The county is rich in territory; and was perhaps more densely peopled than any other section of the Creek Nation.
+The county is rich in the territory, and was perhaps more densely peopled than any other section of the Creek Nation.
 Practically all of its many village sites can be identified.

 This Tukabahchi plaque was erected May 13, 1929 by the Alabama Anthropological Society.

-- Tuckabatchi, the capitol of the Upper Creeks, was located at the present Tuckabatchee station of the Birmingham and Southeastern R. R., on the Tallapoosa River, and opposite the Influx of Eufaube Creek;
+- Tuckabatchi, the capital of the Upper Creeks, was located at the present Tuckabatchee station of the Birmingham and Southeastern R. R., on the Tallapoosa River, and opposite the Influx of Eufaube Creek;

 - Hoithlewall, the Ulibahali of DeSoto, was on both sides of the Tallapoosa River at the mouth of Chubbahatchee Creek, the town house being just above the mouth of the creek on the Elmore County side;